 - Licensed sites;

 - Party wall restrictions.

 Planning permission does not include, for instance, any private permissions that may be required or other permissions under an existing covenant.
-Your local planning authority would not be involved in private rights, such as the right to light or an easement over the property (such as a neighbour’s right of way) and so any such rights would need to be checked separately.
+Your local planning authority would not be involved in private rights, such as the right to light, and so any such rights would need to be checked separately.
 Neither would the authority be involved, for instance, in any issue relating to a covenant or easement over your property.

 Restrictions are far more onerous in conservation areas.
 There are currently over 9,000 conservation areas in England and new conservation areas may be designated by any local authority or, in London, by English Heritage in consultation with London boroughs.

 Changes contained in the Growth and Infrastructure Act, which became law in 2013, are designed to make obtaining planning permission easier and remove the need for planning consent for some minor developments.
 The Act also places some restrictions on the ability of local residents to apply for land to be designated a ‘village green’ (which has the effect of preventing it from being developed).